For best experience please turn on javascript and use a modern browser!

 AUC reviews applications in two batches that correspond with the two application deadlines.
 Applications from those who apply as ‘early birds’ (meaning you have submitted a complete application before 1 December) will start to be processed in the first week of December.
 Applications for those who apply for the regular deadline (meaning you have submitted a complete application before 1 February) will start to be processed in the first week of February.

-All completed applications submitted on time are reviewed by academic tutors under the guidance of AUC’s Admissions Committee.
+All completed applications submitted on time for a given deadline are reviewed by academic tutors under the guidance of AUC’s Admissions Committee.
 Each application is first independently reviewed by two admissions tutors based on clearly defined criteria as described in the policy on admissions.
 If the two tutors reviewing a certain application agree as to whether the applicant should be offered a place at AUC, they then put the applicant forward to the Admissions Committee for consideration in the cohort.
 Should the two reviewers diverge in their decision, the Admissions Committee will investigate whether the candidate qualifies for an offer.

 Based on the recommendations of the admissions tutors, the Admissions Committee decides on the number of offers to be made based on the criteria and composition of all possible applicants in a cohort, per batch.